-Every small business can boost visibility with free profiles on LinkedIn, Facebook, Instagram, Pinterest and Twitter.
+Every small business can boost visibility with a free profile on LinkedIn, Facebook, Instagram, Pinterest, and Twitter.
 Having business profiles does not mean you must invest equally in content creation on each platform.
 Despite limited engagement, social media profiles will have value.
 They let prospective customers find your business where they hang out.

 Your brand, customer age, and product's visual appeal will inform your platform choices.
 Make a social media plan and test each platform.
 Vary the content, format, and timing of posts.
 Learn from the engagement of users with content and adapt your approach.

 Most websites suffer from a lack of focus.
 Creative, catchy-but-empty phrases float over elegant-but-nondescript images.
 Popups interrupt the user, distracting them from learning about your business.
 Visitors to such websites do not stay long.